Dietary fats explained

 It is important to read nutrition labels on foods.
 This will help you know what kinds of fats, and how much, your food contains.

 Talk with your health care provider about how to cut down on the amount of fat you eat.
 Your provider can refer you to a dietitian who can help you learn more about foods and help you plan a healthy diet.
 Make sure you have your cholesterol levels checked according to a schedule your provider gives you.

-Despres J-P, Larose E, Poirier P. Obesity and casrdiometabolic disease.
-In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
+Despres J-P, Larose E, Poirier P. Obesity: medical and surgical management.
+In: Libby P, Bonow RO, Mann DL, Tomaselli GF, Bhatt DL, Solomon SD, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-11th ed.
-Philadelphia, PA: Elsevier; 2019:chap 50.
+12th ed.
+Philadelphia, PA: Elsevier; 2022:chap 30.